nock/nock/README.md

 If `reqheaders` is not specified or if `host` is not part of it, Nock will automatically add `host` value to request header.

 If no request headers are specified for mocking then Nock will automatically skip matching of request headers.
-Since `host` header is a special case which may get automatically inserted by Nock, its matching is skipped unless it was _also_ specified in the request being mocked.
+Since the `host` header is a special case which may get automatically inserted by Nock, its matching is skipped unless it was _also_ specified in the request being mocked.

 You can also have Nock fail the request if certain headers are present: